 - Follow the directions of the parking attendants.
-Park in the next space beside the preceding car that arrived.
+Park in the next space beside the preceding car that arrives.
 Do not hold adjacent space for late arrivals.

 - Tailgate parties are not permitted during the game.

-- Kegs are not permitted in the parking lots.
+- Kegs are not permitted on campus, in the parking lots or adjacent areas.

-- Abuse of the rights of others as a result of the use of intoxicating beverages will not be tolerated in the parking lot or on any university grounds.
+- Abuse of the rights of others will not be tolerated in the parking lots or on any University grounds.

-- Large parties and the use of tents is not permitted on campus, including the parking lots.
+- Large parties are not permitted on campus, including parking lots.

-- All vehicles must be removed from the parking lots within three hours of the conclusion of the game.
+- All vehicles must exit the parking lots within three hours of the conclusion of the game.